 The Sessions screen shows a listing of current (active) and prior sessions for your Apporto system, and provides the following information for each session:

-SESSION ID: A unique system-assigned number to identify the session
+SESSION ID: A unique system-generated number to identify the session

-NAME: The name of the user associated with the account that created the session
+EMAIL: The email address of the user who created the session

-EMAIL: The email address of the user associated with the account that created the session
+IP ADDRESS: The IP address of the user who created the session

-APP NAME: The name of the streaming app for which the session was created
+APP NAME: The name of the app or desktop for which the session was created

-START TIME: The date and time at which the session was initiated
+START TIME: The date and time when the session was initiated

 STATUS: The current status of the session (e.g., Connected, Disconnected, etc.)